SCOLIOSIS & PROVING DISABILITY

 If you are missing medical information, then you can make an appointment with your doctor.
 Your doctor can order tests, like an MRI or CT scan.
 This evidence helps you win your case.
 However, if you can’t afford to see a doctor, then you still have options.

 For those who live in Utah, we have a list of free and low cost health resources you can contact for scoliosis treatment.
 Likewise, if you live in Nevada, we provide a list of Nevada’s free and low cost health resources to help you find a doctor.
-Read her for the list of Idaho clinics.
-Additionally, if you live in Colorado, learn more about free health resources.
+We also have a list of Idaho clinics.
+Additionally, if you live in Colorado, learn about free health resources.

 Additionally, if you cannot afford treatment, you can request that SSA send you to one of their doctors.
 You can visit one of SSA’s doctors for free.
-They will write a report about your scoliosis.
-Further information about your free SSA doctor exam can be found on on this website.
+They will write a report about your back condition.
+Learn about your free SSA doctor exam.
 Also, more information is written below on this blog.

 DOES SCOLIOSIS MEET SSA’S LISTING FOR BENEFITS?